griesenj/griesenj.github.io/_portfolio/paced.md

 ## Outcomes

-Considering the fact that this was my first attempt at a fully functional mobile application, I am quite happy with the overall project.
+Considering this was my first attempt at a fully functional mobile application, I am quite happy with the overall project.
 The process provided me with some practical exposure to JavaScript and the authoring of mobile applications without the need to dive into native code.
 I also explored the use of hooks to handle React component state without the incorporation of a corresponding class.

 Further optimizations to the application would be necessary for the purposes of a full release, as some of my peers reported slight graphical hiccups related to smaller screen sizes on Android devices.
-With that said, the current iteration of the project is largely functional and accomplishes the use cases I intially set out to achieve.
+With that said, the current iteration of the project is largely functional and accomplishes the use cases I initially set out to achieve.

 ## Gallery